jimpea/turbo-octo-nemesis/README.md

 turbo-octo-nemesis
 ==================

-I am learning Git.
-This repository was cloned to the local machine and committed as 'First Commit'.

-This second line added as 'Second Commit'.

-Added this third line after cloning into my linux box (above used the Nitrous box)
+I am learning how to use Node and GitHub - at the same time!
+The code comes from 'The Node Beginner Book' by Manuel Kiesling.

 Here are the steps needed to clone a repository: